amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

   const handleSubmit = (e) => { ... };
 ```

-The `state` has not changed, here is a refresher:
+The state remains unchanged.
+Here is a refresher:

 ```js
 const initialState = {